IbrahimCSAE/cornerstonetools-rectangle-roi-threshold-segmentation/README.md

 * [cornerstone-tools](https://github.com/cornerstonejs/cornerstoneTools)

-Below is a live demo of the threshold brush tool, feel free to try it out.
+A live demo of the threshold brush tool is available for trying out.

 [LIVE DEMONSTRATION](https://ibrahimcsae.github.io/cornerstonetools-rectangle-roi-threshold-segmentation/)

-It is not recommended to do over 300 slices at once, as it might cause slight stuttering, but it is still possible.
-I recommend staying within the range of 50-150 slices at once, depending on your computer specs.
+While it is possible to segment over 300 slices at once, it is recommended to stay within the range of 50-150 slices, depending on your computer's specs.

 ## Installation